-Where extended school activities are provided by and managed by the school, our child protection policy and procedures apply.
+Where extended activities are provided by and managed by the school, our child protection policy and procedures apply.
 If other organisations provide services or activities on our site on behalf of our school, we will check that they have appropriate procedures in place, including safer recruitment procedures.

-When our pupils attend off-site activities, including day and residential visits and work-related activities, we will check that effective child protection arrangements are in place.
+When our students attend off-site activities, including day and residential visits and workrelated activities, we will check that effective child protection arrangements are in place.

-7 Stowe Valley MAT maintains a record of pre-appointment checks carried out in each academy within the MAT, referred to in the Regulations as the register and more commonly known as the 'single central record'.
-This also includes members and trustees of the academy trust.
+&lt;sup>5 Stowe Valley Multi Academy Trust maintains a record of pre-appointment checks carried out in each school within the MAT, referred to in the Regulations as the register and more commonly known as the 'single central record'.
+This also includes governors, members and trustees of the school trust.